 Ouja Fink

-Introducing Dive, the 2007 Agilitynet Rescue Dog of the Year.
+Introducing Diva, the 2007 Agilitynet Rescue Dog of the Year.
 Barrie James fell in love with this little dog with the big ears.
 Now she's Grade 5 and only two years old.
 What a success story!

 Shannon